veriKami/remark-deflist-revisited/README.md

 ### Notes

-1. Using `: *` as a list marker (especially for the first item) is resolved from v0.4.0.
+1. Using `: *` as a list marker (especially for the first item) is resolved in v0.4.0.
 2. Using `: - *x*` or `: - **x**` is not problematic.

 ### Usage in Node.js